aureq/pulumi-diy-ts-gcp/session-3/README.md

 6. Ensure the project can easily be configured (ie, no hardcoded values where possible)
 7. do not hardcode region and zone in the code and leverage the provider internal configuration

+## Final steps

+Upon completion of this workshop, run the command `pulumi destroy` to reclaim previously created resources.

 ## Resources

 - Pulumi [examples](https://github.com/pulumi/examples)